NLKNguyen/code-formation/README.md

 # ⭐ Understand through examples

 It's probably best to explain at this early stage by walking through examples that are included in [this repository](https://github.com/NLKNguyen/code-formation/tree/main/examples).
 Below are examples on how this tool can help in 5 categories.
+Even though these are concrete examples derived from real-world usage of this tool, it is not limited to any referenced language or technology because the tool just deals with plain text, which can sometimes be of certain code language.

 ### Category 1: unify output from decentralized source files